 Tailgating Spots — Tailgating takes place at several places throughout Notre Dame’s campus, but the tailgate scene is centered on the parking lots just south of Notre Dame Stadium and the Joyce Center.
 Other popular tailgate spots at Notre Dame include the nine-hole Burke Golf Course on the west edge of campus, White Field, located just north of the University, and the Hammes Bookstore parking lot.

 Flags are popular tailgate accessories — they can be found flying throughout the tailgate lots, and some families take them one step further, decorating them with the names of all the family members who have attended Notre Dame and Saint Mary’s College!

-Note: Tailgater Concierge will only be supporting the USC vs Notre Dame game on 10/12/2019.
+NOTE: Tailgater Concierge will be supporting ALL home games in 2021.
 To see more details on our services in South Bend, check out our Notre Dame page.

 If you don’t want to deal with all the hassles of tailgating, you always have the option of using Tailgater Concierge’s tailgate service.
-We handle all the set-up, take-down and clean-up of your tailgate equipment.
+We handle all the set-up, take-down, and clean-up of your tailgate equipment.
 We also help coordinate all your catering, beverage, bartending, transportation, etc. needs!
 It’s a great option for fans who don’t own tailgating equipment, who are traveling in from far away, for large groups and corporate events!
-Check out our Tailgate Packages available for the USC vs ND Game!

 If you have any questions about our services available at Notre Dame, feel free to shoot us an email at [email protected] or give us a call at 888-301-2190.